ph0bos/elastibuild-node/README.md

 console.log(query);
 ```

-This example would produce the the following console output:
+This example would produce the following console output:

 ```js
 {